 The term 'secondary fix', or 'grid fix' will probably mean very little to most people when selecting switches, sockets and similar electrical accessories.
 Within the architectural, interior design, building services and consulting disciplines the term 'secondary-fix' and/or the description 'grid-fix' are normally used to indicate a more traditional method of designing, specifying, supplying, assembling and installing electrical switches, sockets and associated accessories for installation in residential and commercial applications.

+A blank page.
 Many interior projects begin this way, a blank canvas ready to appropriate colours, fabrics and a variety of design concepts.
 But what happens when that canvas isn't blank?
 Conservation of buildings of exceptional interest presents perhaps one of the bigger challenges.
 Electrical installations have to conform to Building Regulations and potentially other statutory requirements, as well as having to respect the character of the building.
 One such challenge for Focus SB came in the form of one of the famous Royal Palaces.